Old Maps of Kuwait

 Listed for sale on Sothebys

-From the 1991 National Geographic Article “After the Storm,” a poster, an academic paper, a page from the book “Kuwait in Pictures” and “Shipmasters of Kuwait”
+From the 1991 National Geographic Article “After the Storm,” an academic paper, a page from the book “Kuwait in Pictures,” a poster, and information about a fish from “Shipmasters of Kuwait”

 From a 1976 map on ebay